-- A big salary cut, making it more difficult to reach my financial goals
+- A big salary cut, making it more difficult to reach financial goals

 Things that could move it to the left (retire sooner):

-- A terrible diagnosis with a poor prognosis (for myself or a family member)
+- A terrible diagnosis with a poor prognosis (for yourself or a family member)

 - Excellent market returns

-- A sudden windfall (inheritance, lotto (which I don’t play))
+- A sudden windfall (inheritance, lotto, 100-bagger investment)